2024

 John M. Shahan

-John M. Shahan is a leader on the authorship question in many ways, including his founding of the Shakespeare Authorship Coalition and promulgation of its “Declaration of Reasonable Doubt,” and his organization of a major 2011 response (published in 2013) to the Shakespeare Birthplace Trust.2011
+John M. Shahan is a longtime leader on the authorship question.
+He founded the Shakespeare Authorship Coalition, promulgated its historic “Declaration of Reasonable Doubt,” and organized a major 2011 response (published in 2013) to the Shakespeare Birthplace Trust.

 Kevin Gilvary

-Kevin Gilvary edited Dating Shakespeare’s Plays (2010) (recently reissued in print and online), has served as a leader in the U.K.’s De Vere Society, and more recently wrote The Fictional Lives of Shakespeare (2018), based on his Ph.D. dissertation.2010
+Kevin Gilvary edited Dating Shakespeare’s Plays (2010) (reissued in print and online), has served as a leader in the U.K.’s De Vere Society, and later wrote The Fictional Lives of Shakespeare (2018), based on his Ph.D. dissertation.

 Richard Paul Roe